mwkaufmann/adventskalender/README.md

-adventskalender
+Adventskalender webapp
 ===============

 Overview
 ---------------

-Adventskalender is a little *webapp* which brings an old German *Christmas tradition of Adventskalenders* into the digital age.
+Adventskalender is a little *webapp* which brings the old German Christmas tradition of *Adventskalenders* into the digital age.

 For more information about Adventskalenders read the [Wikipedia Entry.](http://en.wikipedia.org/wiki/Advent_calendar)